Anti-minority sentiments behind scrapping of Maulana Azad Fellowship scheme by Modi govt: Cong MP in LS | Education

 - India

-Congress member K Suresh on Friday termed the scrapping of the Maulana Azad National Fellowship (MANF) scheme as an "anti-minority" move by the Narendra Modi government and said the decision will make higher education inaccessible to underprivileged students belonging to the minority communities.
+Congress MP K Suresh on Friday termed the scrapping of the Maulana Azad National Fellowship (MANF) scheme an ''anti-minority'' move by the Narendra Modi government and said the decision will make higher education inaccessible to underprivileged students belonging to minority communities.

-Raising the issue in Lok Sabha during Zero Hour, the Congress member also said the discontinuation of the fellowship scheme will have a pan-India adverse impact on the higher education of students belonging to Muslim, Buddhist, Jain, Christian, Parsi and Sikh.
-"The move is an insult to Maulana Azad.
-It also disregards all the freedom fighters and their memories of sacrifice," he charged.
+Raising the issue in Lok Sabha during Zero Hour, the Congress member said the discontinuation of the fellowship scheme will have a pan-India adverse impact on the higher education of Muslim, Buddhist, Jain, Christian, Parsi and Sikh students.

+''The move is an insult to Maulana Azad.
+It also disregards all the freedom fighters and memories of their sacrifice," he charged, and demanded that the Centre restore the MANF scheme.

 So far, students from these six notified minority communities received financial assistance for pursuing higher education under the scheme which covers all the institutions recognised by the University Grants Commission, he said.